scastillo/not-youtube-dl/README.md

                                      only)
     --skip-unavailable-fragments     Skip unavailable fragments (DASH and
                                      hlsnative only)
+    --abort-on-unavailable-fragment  Abort downloading when some fragment is not available
     --buffer-size SIZE               Size of download buffer (e.g. 1024 or 16K) (default is 1024)
     --no-resize-buffer               Do not automatically adjust the buffer